Saltern is a boutique research & design studio, shaping technology to make human sense.

 "We know we need research, but where do we even start?"

 Not sure where to start?
 We can design a research program from scratch based on your questions, goals, and timeline.
-We can execute methods ranging from interview studies, surveys, usability studies, and more.
+We can execute methods ranging from interview studies, surveys, rapid AI-assisted prototyping, usability studies, and more.

 Workshop design & facilitation